Cucumber Tomato Salad — Fresh, Light, and Gone Before You Know It

 More Fresh and Easy Sides for a Crowd

-- Daddy’s Famous Crockpot Chili — another Longstreth potluck staple that feeds a crowd
+- Daddy’s Famous Crockpot Chili — another Longstreth potluck staple that feeds a crowd.

 Cucumber Tomato Salad — About Stephanie’s Recipes